 - Admitted Students

-To apply as a transfer student, please follow the instructions on our transfer admission webpage.
+To apply as an undergraduate transfer student, please follow the instructions on our transfer admission webpage.

 Active duty and veteran students should request transcripts from all colleges and universities attended and any applicable military transcripts.

 The Joint Services Transcript (JST) is the official transcript for Army, Marine Corps, Navy and Coast Guard personnel.
 It validates and documents the American Council on Education (ACE) recommended college credits for professional military education, training courses and occupational experience of service members and veterans.
 Many military students receive ASU transfer credit from their JST.
 Please request your JST to be sent to ASU for review.

 CCAF transcripts show courses/training provided through the Air Force.
 Many courses from CCAF transfer to ASU.
 Please request your CCAF transcript to be sent to ASU for review.

 Some NCS courses are shown on a Joint Services Transcript; however, some NCS courses have not been evaluated by ACE to appear on a JST.
 ASU will review NCS transcripts to determine if additional credits can be awarded which are not listed on the JST.
 See the NCS Agreement information in the Special Military Programs section below for more information.
 Contact the NSA to have a transcript of your completed courses sent to ASU.

 ASU accepts transfer credits from DLI.
 Please request your DLI transcript to be sent to ASU for review.